mser521/fall2025/content/assignments/lab04.md

 <img class="screenshot-sm" src="/fall2025/images/labs/lab04/exercise01.png" />

 ### Task 2: Box Model Properties
 Open `02-box-model` and modify the CSS so that the card looks like the screenshot shown below.
-You should only need to use [Box Model](../resources/box-model/) properties.
+You should only need to use [Box Model](../resources/css-box-model/) CSS properties.

 <img class="screenshot-sm" src="/fall2025/images/labs/lab04/exercise02.png" />

 ### Task 3: Use an external stylesheet
 Open `03-fonts` and use CSS to style the `h1` and `h2` tags using a Google font (example shown below).
 If you need help...
 * Check out <a href="https://www.youtube.com/watch?v=E7QPO8P8nls" target="_blank">this video</a>
-* You can Google "How to use a Google Font in CSS"
+* You can also Google "How to use a Google Font in CSS"

 <img class="screenshot-xxs" src="/fall2025/images/labs/lab04/exercise03.png" />